 More than seven million used cars are sold in the UK every year.
 That’s more than three times the number of new cars.
-Unfortunately, there are plenty of disreputable sellers who will try every trick in the book to convince unwitting car buyers to hand over their hard-earned money for a dodgy motor.
-Here are some of the more popular second-hand car scams buyers from private sellers should look out for.
+Unfortunately, there are plenty of disreputable sellers around.
+And they’ll try every trick in the book to convince unwitting car buyers to hand over their hard-earned money for a dodgy motor.
+Here are some of the more popular used car scams that buyers from private sellers should look out for.

 Be very wary when buying a used car that will be imported from abroad, particularly if it seems unbelievably cheap.
 Once you’ve chosen your car, you will be directed to a vehicle and freight shipping website which will deal with the transaction.
 Except it’s a website used by organised criminals.
 This will take your money and arrange for the car to be transported to you.
 It will never arrive.

-It’s not unusual for people to sell cars that have been badly damaged in accidents or floods without declaring as much.
+It’s not unusual for people to sell cars that have been badly damaged in accidents or floods without declaring it.
 Trust your instincts: if a car feels, looks or smells wrong, it probably is wrong.
 Walk away and find another one.

-You might have the keys in your hand and the paperwork that says you’re the registered keeper but you’re not necessarily the legal owner.
+Having the keys and the paperwork saying you’re the registered keeper doesn’t mean you’re the legal owner.
 If the car has been stolen and had its identity changed it still belongs to the original owner.
 And if it’s got an outstanding loan against it, the finance house has legal entitlement and can reclaim the car to recover its costs, leaving you without a car or the money you paid for it.

 Making out there’s a finite amount of time on a deal, or that whatever is being offered has numerous potential buyers are the oldest tricks in the sales book.
 If there’s so much interest that buyers must move quickly, the law of supply and demand suggests the seller should put the price up rather than settle swiftly.